rchille/7D2DMods/README.md

 To craft either the Eletric Stove, or the Electric Stove Repair Kit, you will need to find a Electric Stove Schematic (whereever you would find common books)

-Expensive Arrows and Bolts:
-I've always thought that simple plant fiber had been under appreciated in 7D2D.
-This Modlet fixes that a bit by requiring plant fiber to make arrows and bolts.
-Ever tried to make an arrow without a little twine to attach the arrowhead?
-Yeah.
-Didn't think so.